 - Development of social amenities such as hospitals and schools;

-12. Where would you recommend investors to set up Free Zones in Uganda?
+12. Where would you recommend Developers and Operators to set up Free Zones in Uganda?

-The Authority is currently carrying out a National Mapping Exercise to identify areas suitable for location of Free Zones in Uganda but the Private Sector has leeway to select location for the privately developed Free Zones.
+The Authority has carried out a National Mapping Exercise to identify areas suitable for location of Free Zones in Uganda but the Private Sector has leeway to select location for the privately developed Free Zones.

 - Free Zones shall be strategically located in areas situated near Uganda’s Export markets countries such as Democratic Republic of Congo (DRC); and